peterlews/pcileech-wifi6-AX210/README.md

 TLPs error checking

 ## Purpose
-The purpose of releasing this firmware is to harmonize the device and prevent further resale, as many individuals are reselling this series of firmware for around $200.
+The purpose of releasing this firmware is to harmonize the device and prevent further resale

+as many individuals are reselling this series of firmware for around $200.

 ## Resources
 We will provide compilation tutorials to assist users in using this firmware.